-Mulroy and Company Solicitors Galway highly recommend that you make a will providing for the division of your assets after your death for the following reasons;
+Mulroy and Company Solicitors in Galway highly recommend that you make a Will providing for the division of your assets after your death for the following reasons:

 Updating your existing Will

 You may already have a Will but circumstances change and it will often be the case that the will you previously made no longer expresses your wishes.
 This might be because of the loss of a spouse or someone else close to you.
 You may have sold your property or changed your living arrangements.
 If that is the case, you should consult your solicitor to update your earlier Will or make a new one.

 There are three main types of legacies which you may provide for in your Will.

 A pecuniary legacy is a specified sum of money determined when the Will or codicil is written.

 A specific legacy is when a particular item of value is bequeathed.
 This can include stocks and shares, proceeds of a life insurance policy, property, furniture or jewellery.

 A residuary legacy is the gift of the residuary of your estate, or a share of the residue.
 This is the portion of your estate left after the bequests to your family and friends have been made and after all debts, taxes and expenses have been paid.